How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 For consumers overwhelmed by debt, two common relief options are debt settlement and bankruptcy.
 While both can provide a way out of debt, they have distinct implications and should be considered carefully.

 Debt settlement involves negotiating with creditors to reduce the amount owed.
 This can be done independently or through a debt settlement company.
-It's essential to understand that debt settlement may impact credit scores and may have tax implications.
+It is essential to understand that debt settlement may impact credit scores and may have tax implications.

 Considerations for choosing between debt settlement and bankruptcy include: